Blazemeter/taurus/site/dat/docs/Monitoring.md

 collects server health stats and makes them accessible through network connection.
 To use it, you need to install and launch ServerAgent on each of your target servers and then specify [metrics](http://jmeter-plugins.org/wiki/PerfMonMetrics/) to collect under `services` item.
+You can also define, whether or not you need logs for ServerAgent via `logging` option.
 For example:
 ```yaml
 services: